Open January 19, 2023

 - Combination of training, education, or lived experience working/participating in a program or organization serving individuals who are system impacted

-- Knowledge and/or experience working in a jail/prison environment and knowledge of the criminal justice system preferred
+- Knowledge and/or experience of jail/prison environment and knowledge of the criminal justice system preferred

 - Basic computer skills